cagarciae/GSA.UN/README.md

 </div>

 ## Acknowledgments
- This work was supported by The National University of Colombia - Bogotá Campus
+ This work was supported by Universidad Nacional de Colombia - Sede Bogotá